quadmotor/hypercut/readme.md

 # HyperCutter

-This repository contains the my personel implementation of
+This repository contains the personel implementation of

 > **Fast Exact Booleans for Iterated CSG using Octree-Embedded BSPs**<br/>
 > Julius Nehring-Wirxel, Philip Trettner, Leif Kobbelt <br/>